Ira D. Gruber: Background

+Gruber died on September 24, 2025, at the age of 91.

 Career

 Gruber became a professor at Duke after earning his Ph.D. in 1961.
-He later held the positions of fellow at the Institute of Early American History and Culture, assistant professor of history at Occidental College, and Harris Masterson, Jr. Professor -- and later (from 2009 on) Professor Emeritus -- of History at Rice University.
+He later held the positions of fellow at the Institute of Early American History and Culture, assistant professor of history at Occidental College, and Harris Masterson, Jr. Professor—and later (from 2009 on) Professor Emeritus—of History at Rice University.

 During his long teaching career, Gruber published several works on the theme of American military history, specifically regarding the American Revolution.
 Books and the British Army in the Age of the American Revolution examines the books read by military officers during the revolution and how these books may have influenced their techniques and decisions.
 Another book, The Howe Brothers and the American Revolution, discusses the failure of the Howe Brothers to restore the British government in America.